Work to begin on Clerys department store redevelopment

 Work is to begin on the redevelopment of Clerys on O’Connell Street almost four years since the landmark Dublin department store closed with the loss of more than 460 jobs.

-A division of new York-based real-estate firm Rockefeller Group – Europa Capital–, and Irish developer Paddy McKillen jnr, last year bought Clerys in a in a deal worth about €63 million.
+A division of new York-based real-estate firm Rockefeller Group – Europa Capital–, Irish developer Paddy McKillen jnr and Core Capital last year bought Clerys in a in a deal worth about €63 million.
 The company said it plans to start construction and restoration work in the first quarter of this year with the store to reopen by the end of next year.

 While the basement, ground and first floors of the 165-year-old building will be used for retail, the new development will included three floors of offices, restaurants and a 176-bedroom four-star hotel.